rootware/rootware.github.io/content/_index.md

 On the programming side, I love coding hobby projects here and there.
 I use Python, Mathematica and C++ for work, and Rust for personal projects.
 My obsession with Rust is a bit recent, and am fascinated about its applicability to scientific computing.
 In the past, I have also used Fortran, Matlab, Java and R.

+Made this website using Zola, not least because Zola is written in Rust.

   </div>

   <div class="home-image">